-As shown in the above table, approximately 99.5% (1,323 out of 1,330) non-residential properties will be taxed at their full CVA using the recommended capping parameters.
+As shown in the above table, approximately 99.6% (1,327 out of 1,333) non-residential properties will be taxed at their full CVA using the recommended capping parameters.
 The use of these optional tax provisions have moved a significant number of properties to full CVA taxes from the capped/clawed back position over the past five years.

 All properties in the Multi-residential tax class are at their CVA taxes, this class exited from the capping program starting in 2016.
-Both the commercial and industrial tax classes are not eligible for immediate exit or phase-out of tax capping at this time.
-To be eligible for the phase-out, all capped properties must be within 50% of their CVA taxes.
-Unfortunately, we have 1 property in the industrial tax class that is currently at 43% of its CVA taxes.
-In the commercial tax class, there is currently 1 property at 49% of their CVA taxes.
-Once these properties are within 50% of their CVA taxes, the County can initiate the 4 year phase-out.
+To be eligible for capping phase-out, all properties in the class must be within 50% of CVA tax at the time of the previous year's final billing, or if the only properties not within the 50% of CVA tax are vacant land properties.
+In the commercial tax class, all properties are within 50% of their CVA taxes, so the County can initiate the 4 year phase-out.
+Unfortunately, we have 1 property in the industrial tax class that, while currently at 59% of its CVA taxes, needed to be within the 50% at the time of 2019 final tax billing to be eligible to begin phase-out in 2020.
+Based on this, it is anticipated that the Industrial tax class will be eligible to begin the 4 year phase-out of tax capping beginning in 2021.